argoproj/argo-cd/docs/proposals/backend-support-appset.md

 * Users might be more familiar with Argo CD CLI style commands
 * Some folks are less literate in YAML, and thus don't grok YAML's hierarchy/parsing rules (which is totally fair, they are initially obtuse)
 * CLI has the advantage of hiding the hierarchy (for better or worse)

+#### A new component for Application Set

+The Application Set will follow the same design as the rest of ArgoCD project by having separate components with different responsibilities.
+With that, Application Set Controller will not expose any API (internal or external) and be a simple Kubernetes Controller with a single responsibility of reconciling ApplicationSet resources.
+In order to expose the API endpoints for Application Set controller, we need to come up with a new additional server running Application Set controller + Application Set API.

+Later, we would plan to move the code of this new server into existing controller package, but this would require a separate proposal on it's own.

 ## Alternatives